bromite/bromite/README.md

 No.
 We cannot add add-ons to Bromite (merely some features) and anyway HTTPS everywhere in particular is too invasive to be easily maintained across new releases.

+## Is Bromite on Play Store?
+No, and this is unlikely to change.
+The Play Store would not allow total freedom on the adblocking choice, amongst other limitations.

+## Is Bromite on F-Droid?
+Not (yet), for technical reasons.
+This is likely to change in future.

+## Does Bromite support WebRTC?
+No, it is not built-in.

 # Features

 * baked-in adblock engine with filters from EasyList, EasyPrivacy and others